nikriek/NiklasRiekenbrauck.swift/README.md

 # NiklasRiekenbrauck.swift
-I'am also a Swift class
+I am also a Swift class